Relief Church: History

 The church was founded by Thomas Gillespie, a former minister of the Church of Scotland.
-He had been deposed by the General Assembly in 1752 after he refused to participate in inducting a minister to the Inverkeithing parish since the parishioners opposed the appointment.
+He had been deposed by the General Assembly in 1752 after his role in the Inverkeithing Case, where he refused to participate in inducting a minister to the Inverkeithing parish since the parishioners opposed the appointment.
 Gillespie was joined by Thomas Boston of Oxnam and Thomas Colier of Westmoreland.
 They held the first meeting of the Presbytery of Relief at Colinsburgh in Fife in 1761.
 The name was chosen to mean relief from the patronage that was common in the Church of Scotland at the time.

 The Relief body was liberal, welcoming independents, Episcopalians and other devout men to join them.
 In 1766, the distinguished minister James Baine resigned from his presbytery of Paisley and joined the Relief Church.
 In his letter of resignation Baine asserted that his faith and belief in his former creed was unchanged, but he was resigning due to abuses of church power.